ray-project/kuberay/README.md

 Join [Ray's Slack workspace](https://docs.google.com/forms/d/e/1FAIpQLSfAcoiLCHOguOm8e7Jnn-JJdZaCxPGjgVCvFijHB5PLaQLeig/viewform), and search the following public channels:

 * `#kuberay-questions` (KubeRay users): This channel aims to help KubeRay users with their questions.
-The messages will be closely monitored by the Ray/KubeRay maintainers.
+The messages will be closely monitored by the Ray and KubeRay maintainers.

 * `#kuberay-discuss` (KubeRay contributors): This channel is for contributors to discuss what to do next with KubeRay (e.g. issues, pull requests, feature requests, design docs, KubeRay ecosystem integrations).
 All KubeRay maintainers and core contributors are in the channel.